jf647/LayeredYAMLConfig/README.md

 ## Adding Layers after Instance Construction

-Using .add, you can add one or more layers that are deep merged into the existing config.
+Using #add, you can add one or more layers that are deep merged into the existing config.

 ## Converting to a Hash

-to_hash returns a symbolized hash representation of the configuration object
+Call #to_hash to return a symbolized hash representation of the configuration object

 ## ERB Templates